 “Use clever marketing automation software to personalise your emails far beyond that of simply including the recipient’s name...

 What’s going to perk your interest – an email with your name, or an email with a collection of content, products, services and team faces you are familiar with, based on your immediate browsing history?

 A few providers:

-Jenna Tiffany, Lead Digital Marketing Strategist at Communicator shared her views on personalization with us.
+Jenna Tiffany, Founder & Strategy Director at Let'sTalk Strategy shared her views on personalization with us.

 “Sophisticated personalisation and segmentation using a single customer view are closely next in line in increasing email marketing performance for brands and marketers.
 The reason for this is that it enables a brand to communicate with the right customer, at the right time, with the right content surrounded by context.”

 “Everyone is a buyer.”